Southwest meltdown: How your bags can fly, but you can’t

 Carson Pearce, an aviation expert, says the standard operating procedure for airlines is something called “positive passenger bag-matching,” or PPBM.

-“In theory, no bag should go leave the airport without the passenger being on the airplane, in theory,” said Pearce, who leads the aviation science department at Texas A&M University – Central Texas.
+“In theory, no bag should leave the airport without the passenger being on the airplane,” said Pearce, who leads the aviation science department at Texas A&M University – Central Texas.

 Pearce said airlines follow PPBM for security reasons.